JustinLove/alchemy_tutor/notes.md

 - x has load order note in description - chests
 - x nook at alchemist
 - x camp at ne gold?
-- make safe for magic skin?
+- long term: make safe for magic skin?

 ### Alternate biomes
 - long term: see if any pixel scenes fit